react4j/react4j/README.md

 ### Medium Priorities

+* Avoid JSNI in generated React_X classes by instead generateing an `@JsType(isNative=true)` interface that is implemented by the class
 * Generate subclass of component that
   - Adds @ArezComponent where needed
   - Caches the EventHandlers (so that can use equiv of PureComponent)